Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-96-tile-flip.md

 Last died silently, so that Zero only noticed she was gone some minutes after the fact.

 Zero had been awake for fewer than ten days when the end came for him.
-He heard the smashing and mayhem outside the last sanctum door, heard his defenders give their very best…
+He heard the smashing and mayhem outside the last sanctum door, heard his defenders give their very best...

 And then silence.